TWBug/GoldCardHenge/content/legal/privacy.en.md

 The host of the Website is set up with information security equipment and protective measures such as firewall and antivirus software.
 To protect the Website and your personal information, the Website adopts strict security measures.
 Only authorized personnel can get access to your personal information.
-Relevant staffs have signed  Non-Disclosure Agreements, and If there is a violation involved, the staff should will be punished by law.
+Relevant staff have signed Non-Disclosure Agreements, and if there is a violation involved, staff will be punished according to the law.

 If it is necessary to entrust another third party to provide service for the purpose of business, the Website will also strictly require such third party to comply with confidentiality